 The East Brisbane LMF (Figure 2-32) would include a maintenance yard with 17 yard tracks adjacent and parallel to a maintenance building containing eight shop tracks with interior access and inspection pits for underside and truck inspections.
 The maintenance building would provide storage areas for reserve equipment, workshops, and office space.
 A power generator, sewage system, cistern, collection point, and electrical substation would be north of the maintenance building with a 400-space surface parking lot for automobiles and trucks east of the maintenance building.
 An access road would connect the facility to the realigned Tunnel Avenue.
+The East Brisbane LMF would require placing a portion of Visitacion Creek into an underground culvert along its current alignment, such that the maintenance yard, maintenance building, and other associated facilities would be built above the underground culvert.

-The track modifications associated with the East Brisbane LMF would require relocating the Bayshore Caltrain Station, relocating the Tunnel Avenue overpass, widening the bridge crossing of Guadalupe Valley Creek in Brisbane, and relocating control point (CP) Geneva.
-The reconstructed Tunnel Avenue overpass would connect to Bayshore Boulevard at its intersection with Valley Drive (north of its existing connection) and would provide a roadway extension connecting Valley Drive to Old Country Road.
+The track modifications associated with the East Brisbane LMF would require relocating the Bayshore Caltrain Station, demolishing and relocating the Tunnel Avenue overpass, widening the bridge crossing of Guadalupe Valley Creek in Brisbane, and relocating control point (CP) Geneva.
+The reconstructed Tunnel Avenue overpass would connect to Bayshore Boulevard at its intersection with Valley Drive (north of its existing connection).
 The widened Guadalupe Valley Creek Bridge would support the East Brisbane LMF lead tracks where they cross the creek.
 Track modification near CP Geneva could require relocating the overhead signal pole.